 The meaning of home is considered in paragraphs 2.68-2.70.
 It is also has an autonomous meaning which again has been interpreted widely by the Strasbourg Courts.
 It is clear that home is not restricted to property rights in a residence – thus a squatter may have a home.
 Instead home is defined by ‘sufficient and continuing links’ with a residence even if that residence is temporary or periodic.
 The nature of ‘sufficient and continuing links’ is not straightforward to describe.
 They relate to an emotional and psychological attachment to a physical space.
 In Connors v UK (2005) the Strasbourg Court described the links as: ‘Rights of central importance to the individual’s identity, self-determination, physical and mental integrity, maintenance of relationships and a settled place within the community.’

-4 Why are mandatory rights to possession problematic in human rights terms?
+Question 4: Why are mandatory rights to possession problematic in human rights terms?

 The compatibility with Art 8 of the exercise of rights to possession in social housing proceedings is considered in paragraphs 2.76-2.89.